 Korn und Berg

-Still a few steps away from both Brot Schwarz and Madlon Scharff is Korn und Berg, the oldest book shop in Germany.
+A few more steps away from both Brot Schwarz and Madlon Scharff is Korn und Berg, the oldest book shop in Germany.
 Yes, you heard it right!
 It was founded in 1531, although at the time, when book publishing was in its early stages, Korn und Berg was more of a printer’s shop.
 It survived almost five centuries, until during the bombings of Nuremberg in 1945 it was reduced to rubble.
 It was rebuilt and reopened again in 1952.

 Thank you for reading this massive guide to Nuremberg Old Town.
 I spent several weeks writing this piece, during which I moved to Hamburg.
 I felt that all my knowledge of the little nooks and corners of Nuremberg shouldn’t go to waste, so I did my best at writing down all of my favorite restaurants, coffee shops and stores.
 I hope it helps you to spend a wonderful day (or two) in a city that I called my home for three years.